 I am writing summary about the book rich dad poor dad, a book that inspired hearts of many people around the globe.

-A book which teaches many concepts such as How money works, how to handle money, creating wealth, managing risks, learning about investment, treat money the right way, generate money and increase its value overtime, how to improve your problem solving skills and importance of assests.
+A book which teaches many concepts such as How money works, how to handle money, creating wealth, managing risks, learning about investment, treat money the right way, generate money and increase its value overtime, how to improve your problem-solving skills and importance of assets.

 Rich dad is a rich businessman and his real father is a bureaucrat, there different mindset is discussed in this book.
 The